The History of the M1 Garand Rifle

 The first step is to "sink a die", or to mill a die from hard tool steel.

-The picture at left above show shows a receiver die being milled.
+The first picture above show shows a receiver die being milled.

 The series of pictures below shows the forging operation.
 A hot steel bar is placed into the forge, on the die and below the hammer.
 Repeated hammer blows then drive the hot steel into the die.